Does solar power really help the environment?

 The majority of solar installations are grid-tied solar energy systems.
 When the power goes out utility companies must work on the power lines that are connected to your house.
 To insure the safety of the utility workers and to adhere to the National Electric Code, solar energy systems will not produce power during a power outage.
 A hybrid solar energy system is a system where a portion of your electricity is powered by the utility, and portion of your electricity is powered by solar energy and battery power.
 In this case during a power outage, the portion of electricity provided by your solar energy and battery power will continue to work during a power outage.

 Solar power is highly effective throughout the Southeast and all parts of the U.S. Just five solar hours per day provide enough power to make a significant energy contribution.
 Even on cloudy or rainy days, solar energy systems capture light and generate electricity.

 While it is true that the sun’s power cannot be captured at night; after sundown, battery systems that were charged in daylight hours can supply power during the night.

 Yes!
 Over the warranted life of the photovoltaic panels we install, the cost-savings realized by using solar electricity can pay for the installation many times over.
-Commercial solar systems often provide a payback in less than two years.
+Commercial solar systems often provide a payback in four to seven years.